polcats/InteractiveMap/README.md

 # InteractiveSvgMap
 An <a href="https://slu-map.000webhostapp.com/">Interactive SVG Map</a> parsed from JSON files

-This is a framework that can generate an interactive SVG map by loading data points from external files.
+This is a framework that can generate an interactive SVG map by loading data points from JSON-formatted files.

 <h2>Map Data Files</h2>
 <ul>